“Good order is the foundation of all things.”

 And this clausal criminality is easily prevented [fig.3].
 Rearrange the clauses to let the reader be lulled by the sedentary subordination, and then BAM, toss in that grenade of a main clause.

-But it’s when technical accuracy and sentence variety have been mastered (and granted this takes most of key stage 2) that the really interesting work can begin – how the clever crafting of clauses of sentences can enhance meaning and engage the reader.
+But it’s when technical accuracy and sentence variety have been mastered that the really interesting work can begin – how the clever crafting of clauses within sentences can enhance meaning and engage the reader.

 Jim is walking through an empty park.